LearnWeb3DAO/Whitelist-Dapp/README.md

   ```bash
   npm install dotenv
   ```
-- Now open the hardhat.config.js file, we would add the `rinkeby` network here so that we can deploy our contract to rinkeby.
+- Now open the hardhat.config.js file, we would add the `Goerli` network here so that we can deploy our contract to rinkeby.
 Replace all the lines in the `hardhar.config.js` file with the given below lines

   ```js
   require("@nomicfoundation/hardhat-toolbox");